 9. Give a name and a description for the new Rule, then click "Finish".

-10. You should now find the Smartsuit Studio rule you just created in the Inbound Rules list.
+10. You should now find the Rokoko Studio rule you just created in the Inbound Rules list.

 Open the rule properties by double-clicking on the rule, or right click on the rule and then select properties.
 Make sure that the Action option is set to "Allow the connection".

-Now your firewall should allow the communication between the Smartsuit and Smartsuit Studio for this computer.
+Now your firewall should allow communication between the Smartsuit and Rokoko Studio for this computer.